phirwe/CSCI5922-Siamese-CNN-For-Authorship-Verification/README.md

 ## Dataset
 We used IAM Handwriting Database (http://www.fki.inf.unibe.ch/databases/iam-handwriting-database) for training and testing.
 It has various formats for handwritten datasets from 657 writers and 1539 pages of scanned text.
-The website has not properly specified how they divided the data and which files and folders contain which types of texts written by which author.
-This was our first challenge that we faced.
-We have defined the IAM dataset below for future users who may find it difficult to work with this dataset.
+The original dataset is not well organized for authorship verification purposes.
+We have re-organized a subset of the dataset to make author-based tasks mush more efficient.
+This process is outlined below.

 ### IAM handwriting dataset